No FA Cup third & fourth round replays

 Last season, no replays took place throughout the competition to "ease pressure" on the football calendar.

-The third round of this season's FA Cup takes place between 7 and 10 January, with the final at Wembley Stadium on 14 May.
+The third round of this season's FA Cup takes place between 7 and 10 January.

 Meanwhile, Premier League clubs have chosen to fulfil festive fixtures despite ongoing disruption caused by coronavirus cases.